-- o The Poison Pill Lock-In.
-The CSX Merger Agreement exempts the CSX Transaction from Conrail's Poison Pill Plan, and purports to prohibit the Conrail Board from redeeming, amending or otherwise taking any further action with respect to the Plan.
+- The Poison Pill Lock-In.
+The CSX Merger Agreement 0 exempts the CSX Transaction from Conrail's Poison Pill Plan, and purports to prohibit the Conrail Board from redeeming, amending or otherwise taking any further action with respect to the Plan.
 Under the terms of the Poison Pill Plan, the Conrail directors would have lost their power to make the poison pill inapplicable to any acquisition transaction other than the CSX Transaction on November 7, unless CSX agreed to let them postpone that date.
 Thus, the Poison Pill Lock-In threatened to lock-up Conrail, even from friendly transactions, until the year 2005, when the poison pill rights expire.
 Put simply, the CSX Merger Agreement purported to require Conrail to swallow its own poison pill.
 Only after plaintiffs applied for a temporary restraining order did the Conrail board request CSX's permission to postpone the Distribution Date.
 Although it had no obligation to do so, CSX permitted the postponement.
 Adoption of this provision placed Conrail in serious jeopardy and at the mercy of CSX, which had no obligation to act in Conrail's best interests.
 Conrail remains at CSX's mercy due to the Poison Pill Lock-In.
-The Poison Pill Lock-in is ultra vires under Pennsylvania law and constitutes a complete abdication and breach of the Conrail directors' duties of loyalty and care. - o The 270-Day Lock-Out.
-The CSX Merger Agreement audaciously and unashamedly purported to prohibit Conrail's directors from withdrawing their recommendation that Conrail's shareholders accept and approve the CSX Transaction and from terminating the CSX Merger Agreement, even if their fiduciary duties require them to do so, for a period of 180 days from execution of the agreement.
+The Poison Pill Lock-in is ultra vires under Pennsylvania law and constitutes a complete abdication and breach of the Conrail directors' duties of loyalty and care. - The 270-Day Lock-Out.
+The CSX Merger Agreement 0 audaciously and unashamedly purported to prohibit Conrail's directors from withdrawing their recommendation that Conrail's shareholders accept and approve the CSX Transaction and from terminating the CSX Merger Agreement, even if their fiduciary duties require them to do so, for a period of 180 days from execution of the agreement.
 On November 6, Conrail and CSX announced that they had agreed to extend the lock-out period from 180 days to 270 days.
 Put simply, Conrail's directors have agreed to take a nine-month leave of absence during what may be the most critical six months in Conrail's history.
-The 270-Day Lock-Out is ultra vires under Pennsylvania law and constitutes a complete abdication and breach of the Conrail directors' duties of loyalty and care. - o The Stock Option Lock-Up And The \$300 Million Break-Up Fee.
+Moreover, while the 270 Day Lock-Out originally permitted Conrail to provide information to and negotiate with an unsolicited competing bidder, the completion of the CSX Offer on November 20 changed that: now Conrail purportedly cannot even provide information or negotiate prior to July, 1997.
+The 270-Day Lock-Out is ultra vires under Pennsylvania law and constitutes a complete abdication and breach of the Conrail directors' duties of loyalty and care. - The Stock Option Lock-Up And The \$300 Million Break-Up Fee.
 The CSX Merger Agreement provides, in essence, that Conrail must pay CSX a \$300 million windfall if the CSX Merger Agreement is terminated and Conrail is acquired by another company.
-Further, a Stock Option Agreement granted by Conrail to CSX threatens over \$275 million in dilution costs to any competing bidder for Conrail.
+Further, a Stock Option Agreement granted by Conrail to CSX threatens over

+\$275 million in dilution costs to any competing bidder for Conrail.
 This lock-up option is particularly onerous because the higher the competing bid, the greater the dilution it threatens.